 You may have already heard in the news that Facebook gave app developers unprecedented access to some of Your most sensitive data and information online.
+Your personal information may be in danger elsewhere outside simply Facebook.
 But that’s not all – depending on how you utilize your Google account, you could be giving permission for third-party apps to read your e-mails.

 Simple Steps you can Do to Prevent Google’s Third-Party Apps from Reading your Emails

+Online data security is more important than ever in the current digital era.
+With the popularity of these apps, it's imperative to be aware of how much access you're granting them to your data.
+This is especially true when it comes to your Google account because it may allow access to your Gmail and other confidential information.
 When these apps integrate with your Google account, they would ask for a variety of permission access.
-In theory, each app should only ask for as many account permissions and utilize the data which come along with this to function properly.
+In theory, each app should only ask for as many account permissions and utilize the data which comes along with this to function properly.
 But what really happens here is that the user is requested to share a wide variety of account permissions; some of which, can even be used by developers to access our email, even if that clearly wasn’t what you signed up for right off the bat.

 There are certain app integrations such as integrated email app platforms which naturally would need to access your emails to serve their functions.
-However, according to a Wall Street Journal report, there are some companies which make their engineers process users’ email and other relevant information to benefit their machine-learning marketing efforts.
+However, according to a Wall Street Journal report, there are some companies that make their engineers process users’ emails and other relevant information to benefit their machine-learning marketing efforts.

 How to Secure your Google Account